Orange-OpenSource/optisam-ui/docs/pages/managing/aggregationsManagement.md

 ## Add a new aggregation

-You have to click on "Add aggregation" :
+You have to click on "Create New" :

 ![select APM](../../img/aggrMana/addAggr1.jpg){: .zoom}